-The industry need to think quite “holistically” about adequacy and how the industry wants to address it going forward, Pensions Dashboards Programme (PDP) principle, Chris Curry has said.
+The industry needs to think quite “holistically” about adequacy and how it wants to address this going forward, Pensions Policy Institute (PPI) director, Chris Curry has said.

 Speaking at the PLSA Annual Conference 2024, Curry said: “Adequacy is not just one single thing, it means different things to different people at different times.